rehive/docs-portal/content/extensions/conversions/introduction.md

 4. Add custom currencies for rate pairs.

 <aside class="warning">
-	The following features have not yet been added:
+	The following features are not supported yet:
 </aside>

-1. Conversions between currencies based on configurable conversion rates.
-2. Complex expressions for rate pair paths.
+1. Complex expressions for rate pair paths.
-3. Additional base currency support.
+2. Customizable or extended base currency support.
+Only USD is supported as a base currency currently.